Whether you are thinking about taking an OL course or program through OL or are already an OL student, we are here to support you:

-When you apply to a program, arrange for transcripts from your previous post-secondary (PS) institution(s) to be sent directly to OL Admissions so that applicable credit can be applied to your program plan.
+When you apply to a program, arrange for transcripts from elsewhere to be sent directly to OL Admissions so that applicable credit can be applied to your program plan.

 PLAR is an assessment process through which you may be awarded academic credit from informal learning experiences.
 Your Program Advisor can help you determine if PLAR is right for you.

-You can take courses at other PS institutions and transfer the credit to your OL program with sn LOP if your Program Advisor confirms that the course is eligible for credit in your program.
+You can take courses elsewhere and transfer the credit to your OL program with a letter of permission if your Program Advisor confirms that the course is eligible for credit in your program.